2018–19 North American winter: Late November blizzard

-A winter storm named Bruce by the weather channel formed over the Pacific Northwest on November 23 and tracked into the interior Northeast by November 27.
+A winter storm formed over the Pacific Northwest on November 23 and tracked into the interior Northeast by November 27.
 Snow caused a 20 vehicle pile-up in Colorado on Interstate 70, and Interstate 80 in Southeastern Wyoming had to be shut down due to heavy snow and strong winds.
 The storm snarled traffic in Kansas, Nebraska, Iowa, Missouri and parts of Illinois as blizzard conditions were reported in Salina, Kansas towards Independence, Missouri and northwards into Iowa and Illinois.
 Conditions were so bad that stranded drivers had to be rescued by snowmobile.
 Nationwide, nearly 3,000 flights were cancelled and 4 have died.
 5.8 in of snow fell in Kansas City and 8.4 in were reported at O'Hare.
 In the Quad Cities and Rockford, Illinois, this snowstorm, plus one earlier in the month, made this the snowiest November on record.
 Additionally, as the storm pushed into Upstate New York and Northern New England, over a foot of snow were recorded in some locations.